shayanloo/Airdrop-Marketing/README.md

   <img src="https://github.com/3xByte/Airdrop-Marketing/blob/main/Banner/326489232.jpg" width="720" title="hover text">
 </p>

 🎯 If you plan to advertise using airdropping and give away some of your tokens for free, you will need these active addresses.
 I included `10,000` active addresses for free as a sample.
-By visiting this website `https://www.rfctools.com/ethereum-address-validator` you can validate the addresses in the addresses.txt file.
+By visiting this website `https://www.rfctools.com/ethereum-address-validator` you can validate the addresses in the `TXT/addresses.txt` file.

 ✔️ After you check these 10,000 addresses and make sure they are real and active, show some love, support me by sending some BTC then 📨 Email me `vimoogroup[@]gmail.com` to get the 📁 files, I will send you all the addresses in any format you like.